How to Get Out of Factoring In 10 Steps

 8) Plan your funding migration

 Once again you need to plan the steps you will take to move from the funding provided by factoring to your alternative source.
-If your new funding source is less than the amount of funding generated from your current facility you will need to plan the reduction in order to make the switch.
+If your new funding source is less than the amount of funding generated from your current facility you will need to plan the reduction to make the switch.

-For example, if you have £80,000 being provided by factoring and you are intending to move to an overdraft of say, £30,000, you will need to reduce your usage of the factoring funding by £50,000.
+For example, if you have £80,000 being provided by factoring and you intend to move to an overdraft of say, £30,000, you will need to reduce your usage of the factoring funding by £50,000.
 Is this realistic for your business?
 If it is, you need to decide and plan the period over which you can afford to make this reduction in the funding that you are drawing down from your factoring facility.
 For example, a £50,000 reduction in funding over the course of a year would mean a reduction of £962 per week.
-You would need to leave that amount in undrawn availability on your factoring facility each week in order to build up the £50K required to move to the overdraft.
+You would need to leave that amount in undrawn availability on your factoring facility each week to build up the £50K required to move to the overdraft.

 Also, you need to apply for any residual funding, such as the overdraft in the example above, early enough to ensure that it is available when you need it.
 You also need to confirm the costs that are likely to be associated with alternative sources of funding.